The problem

 Alcohol - the cost to our region

-Alice Wiseman, Director of Public Health for Gateshead and Alcohol Policy Lead for the Association of Directors of Public Health, explains how alcohol is fuelling ill health, crime and disorder in the North East and a drain on the regional economy.
+Alice Wiseman, Director of Public Health for Newcastle and Gateshead and Alcohol Policy Lead for the Association of Directors of Public Health, explains how alcohol is fuelling ill health, crime and disorder in the North East and a drain on the regional economy.